Prateek07-Kumar/End-to-End-Yelp-Business-Reviews-Analysis-Project/README.md

 **Query 8: Average Rating for Popular Businesses**
   - Filters businesses with at least 100 reviews
   - Calculates average rating for established businesses
+  - Focuses on quality metrics for well-reviewed businesses